Max Delay, Operation Successor Processing, and Overlapping Operations and MOs

 - Keep Successors; No Interrupt: This means that not only will the successor operation try to end up on the same resource, but it will also try to end up as the very next operation scheduled on the resource.

 By default, the scheduler will attempt to keep successor operations on the same resource as the predecessor operation if possible; keep successor is always attempted.

 However, if a Default Resource is specified for the successor operation, the scheduler will never attempt to keep successor operations on the same resource.

-- Time Limit: This functions similarly to the max delay and using either one will determine whether or not predecessor and successor relationships must run on the same resource.
+- Time Limit: This functions similarly to the max delay, and using either one will determine whether or not predecessor and successor relationships must run on the same resource.
 If so, then the operation successor processing should be used.
 If not, then max delay should be used.

-In order for Successor Processing to work, however, the following must be true:
+For Successor Processing to work, however, the following must be true:

 - Predecessor and Successor Operations are limited to a single activity.

 - The resource that the predecessor is scheduled to must also be able to perform work for the successor.

 - The resource requirements, including capabilities and number of helper resources, must match exactly between the predecessor and successor.